Using Machine Learning for Particle Track Identification in the CLAS12 Detector: Related Work

 \section{Related Work}

-Farrel et al.\cite{Farrell:2018cjr} used space-point data arranged as sequences and connected graphs.
-For the first approach a RNN is presented with a sequence of hit coordinates and predicts the coordinates of the next hits.
-The authors experiment with this approach using a traditional regression model as well as a Gaussian distributions model for the produced predictions.
-Their results on low occupancy tests show very good performance for both models in this approach.
-In the second approach they present the data as a graph of connected hits and use a Graph Neural Networks (GNN) to perform track reconstruction.
-Two paths are examined, one uses GNNs to classify graph nodes as part of the same track while the other performs classification on graph edges instead and is able to detect many tracks at once.
+Farrel et al.~\cite{Farrell:2018cjr} used space-point data arranged as sequences and connected graphs.
+For the first approach an RNN is presented with a sequence of hit coordinates and predicts the coordinates of the next hits.
+The authors experimented with this approach using a traditional regression model as well as a Gaussian distribution model for the produced predictions.
+Their results on low occupancy tests showed very good performance for both models.
+For the second approach, they presented the data as a graph of connected hits and use a Graph Neural Network (GNN) to perform track reconstruction.
+Two paths were examined, one using GNNs to classify graph nodes as part of the same track, while the other performs classification on graph edges instead and is able to detect many tracks at once.

-In another effort, Farrel et al.\cite{Farrell:2017} investigated the applicability of image-based and point-based models.
-In the image-based approach they presented each layer of the detector as an image which is fed to a RNN that predicts the correct location of a target track.
-A variation of this approach uses a CNN that is fed with the entire detector image and classifies the points belonging to the same track.
-While this approach performs well the authors argue that it would not be possible to scale it up as the dimensionality and sparsity increases.
-In the point-based approach, the spacepoints of the detector are sorted before being fed to a RNN.
-The RNN can then classify the spacepoints to the respective target tracks.
-The results presented on this work are collected by running on toy data and not real experiments.
-Tsaris et al.\cite{tsaris2018hep} employed the models developed here to more realistic datasets and show that they can achieve promising results.
+In another effort, Farrel et al.~\cite{Farrell:2017} investigated the applicability of image-based and point-based models.
+In the image-based approach, they presented each layer of the detector as an image which is fed to an RNN that predicts the correct location of a target track.
+A variation of this approach used a CNN that is fed with the entire detector image and classifies the points belonging to the same track.
+While this approach performed well, the authors argued that it would not be possible to scale it up as the dimensionality and sparsity increases.
+In the point-based approach, the spacepoints of the detector are sorted before being fed to an RNN which can, then, classify the spacepoints to the respective target tracks.
+The results presented in this work were collected by running on toy data, not real experiments.
+Tsaris et al.~\cite{tsaris2018hep} employed the models developed here to more realistic datasets, and showed that they can achieve promising results.